rougin/combustor/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-Combustor is a utility package for [Codeigniter 3](https://codeigniter.com/userguide3/) that generates controllers, models, and views based from the provided database tables.
-It uses the [Describe](/describe/) library for getting columns from a database table and as the basis for code generation.
+Combustor is a utility package for [Codeigniter 3](https://codeigniter.com/userguide3/) that generates controllers, models, and views based on the provided database tables.
+It uses the [Describe](https://roug.in/describe/) library for getting columns from a database table and as the basis for code generation.

 ## Features

-* Generates code based from the structure of the `Codeigniter 3` framework;
+* Generates code based on the structure of the `Codeigniter 3` framework;
 * Speeds up the code development for prototyping web applications;
-* View templates are based on Bootstrap which can also be modified later; and
+* View templates can be based on Bootstrap and are upgradable; and
 * Only worry on the database schema, and `Combustor` will do the rest.

 ## Installation